bshvevgn/vedzevgn/README.md

 ### Hello 👋

 I'm Eugene.
-That's all you need to know (joke).
 Coder from Belarus 🇧🇾

-Student of ITMO University, Saint-Petersburg
+Student of ITMO University, Saint-Petersburg.

 **Here you can find:**
 - ITMO Java labs;